UPPS No. 02.05.01

 coordinating administrative activities to ensure that documentation and information flow in a systematic and timely fashion; and

-assessing scholarship appeals (e.g., National and Assured scholarship programs) and making recommendations to the director of Financial Aid and Scholarships for appropriate actions.
+assessing scholarship appeals (e.g., national and assured scholarship programs) and making recommendations to the director of Financial Aid and Scholarships for appropriate actions.

-GENERAL SCHOLARSHIP POLICIES AND PROCEDURES
+GENERAL SCHOLARSHIP POLICIES

 The university will award university scholarships on a competitive basis, as early as the preceding school year and consistent with adequate safeguards to ensure fairness and full publicity.
 Student athletes are eligible for academic awards; however, NCAA regulations shall take precedence when awarding academic scholarships to student athletes.

+The university’s general scholarship application, as well as the Bobcat Online Scholarship System (BOSS), is administered by Financial Aid and Scholarships.
 Scholarship applications are normally submitted online to Financial Aid and Scholarships.
 In the instances when departments or schools elect to use the applications administered by Financial Aid and Scholarships, the requested application information will be made available.

-Returning students: May 1
+returning students: May 1;

 In any given academic year, a student’s institutional scholarships and any other financial aid may not exceed a student’s financial need and cost of attendance, as determined by Financial Aid and Scholarships.
 When reduction of financial aid is necessary to resolve an over-award, Financial Aid and Scholarships will first attempt to resolve the over-award by reducing any loans and then work-study awarded to the recipient.